 I like going to the Met.
 Not love, like.
 There are really only three main reasons to go here.

-- You pay a dollar and get admitted ($25 is the recommended admission, people.
+You pay a dollar and get admitted ($25 is the recommended admission, people.
 Don't be a sucker and pay it!) to see a ridiculous amount of priceless things.
+UPDATE: the suggested amount now only applies to NY residents, but if you can get access to a NY library card, this can still apply to you.
+You just have to give a NY zip code and you’re golden.

 That's the view from the roof.
 It's probably one of my favourite views in the city.
 Every summer there's a new exhibit going on up there, so I went on over to see what this year's had in store.